 Step Action

-1 Select File:Run
+1 Select File:Method Run

-or

-click the Run button.

 Result: The Run dialog box is displayed.

-Note : The Run button will open the method that was used for the previous run, if a run has been performed since you logged on.

 2 Select a method and double-click the method icon.

 Result: The method run starts.
 If the method includes a Start Protocol this must be completed before the actual method run starts.
 Se further instructions below.